-CCI started the financial year operating with the continuing prohibition on travel between Ireland and Belarus caused by Covid-19.
-The start of the war following the invasion of Ukraine by Russia on 24 February 2022 and the imposition of sanctions on Russia and Belarus by many countries shortly thereafter brought additional challenges to the management of our programmes in Belarus and calls for CCI to assist in meeting immediate humanitarian needs in Ukraine.
+The continuation of the war following the invasion of Ukraine by Russia and the imposition of sanctions on Russia and Belarus by many countries shortly thereafter continued to provide challenges to the management of our programmes in Belarus during the year.
+Despite this we continued to support the programmes we ran in Belarus throughout the Covid-19 pandemic.